-More specifically, the main beneficiaries of NWHL's Socio-Economic Development Initiative during the 2014 financial year were as follows:
+More specifically, the main beneficiaries of NWHL's Socio-Economic Development Initiative during the 2015 financial year were as follows:

-- Alexandra Health Centre who provide primary healthcare services to the community. - Phuthaditjaba Qoqizizwe who provide care for the aged. - Sparrow Ministries who provides care and comfort to adults and children who have been infected or affected by the HIV/ AIDS pandemic. - Down Syndrome Association Gauteng who serve our disabled communities.
+- Africa Tikkun, developing communities in South Africa by providing essential services to these disadvantaged communities. - Alexandra Health Centre who provide primary healthcare services to the community. - Phuthaditjaba Qogizizwe who provide care for the aged. - Sparrow Ministries who provides care and comfort to adults and children who have been infected or affected by the HIV/AIDS pandemic. - Down Syndrome Association Gauteng who serve our disabled communities. - St Mary's Children's Home who provide for the basic needs of children.